 Artificial, but not that intelligent

-Most AI products today, like Google’s AlphaGo, which plays Go, or IBM’s Watson, which plays Jeopardy!, are examples of specialized intelligence.
+Most AI products today, like Google’s AlphaGo, which plays Go, or IBM’s Watson, which plays Jeopardy!, serves as illustrations of specialized intelligence.
 Similarly, translation, GPS, chatbots, and personal assistant systems are good at fulfilling a single function; even Kiva robots simply relay Amazon products to and from workers.
 These systems lack the reason, perception, imagination, and basic faculties to pose any real threat to humans, for now.

 The excitement of AI is associated with the development of generalized AI.
 Generalized intelligence is a human quality, reflective of reason, creativity, common sense, and adaptability.
 But most experts think general AI is still many decades away.